Steps to Earning Substance Abuse Counselor Certification in Arkansas

 4. Apply for the LAADAC Credential

-1. Complete Required Training and Earn a Bachelor’s or Higher Degree in Substance Abuse Counseling or Similar Major
+1. Complete Required Training and Earn a Bachelor’s or Higher Degree in Substance Abuse Counseling or a Similar Major

 You can also meet this requirement by completing a combination of college coursework, workshops, seminars, and live internet training.
 College coursework credits are converted into clock hours.
 Each three-credit course equals 42 hours, so you’ll only need to complete seven college courses to meet this requirement.